lwong370/robot_temperature_control/README.md

 ## Code Information
 ### Classes in [**robot_components.py**](robot_components.py)
 - **Robot**: Manages the overall system, including subsystems and fans.
+This class validates the user input before using them to create Fan and Subsystem objects.
 - **Fan**: Represents the cooling fans, managing their state and RPM adjustments.
 - **Subsystem**: Represents individual subsystems, each with its current temperature data.